 Owens Flooring manufacturing is done in Shawano, Wisconsin.
 They pride themselves in their excellent quality.
 Owens gets all incoming lumber checked for grade, thickness, width, length, and stress by the National Lumber Association (NHLA) certified inspectors.
 They use an exterior grade plywood under their hardwood wear layer to insure durability but boast an engineered hardwood with a look that is indistinguishable from solid hardwoods.
 They have modern to traditional looks available in their collections but also offer custom hardwood options, made to order.

 At Rugworks, we are committed to helping our community members make informed decisions when it comes to choosing a flooring material that fits their needs.
 As a trusted local hardwood flooring company in Santa Rosa, we realize our responsibility of showing products produced in United States so our customers have the option to keep their material choice local as well.
-To discuss your flooring project, call at (707) 935-0648 in Sonoma or (707) 584-7847 in Rohnert Park.
+To discuss your flooring project, call us at (707) 935-0648 in Sonoma or (707) 584-7847 in Rohnert Park.